7/31/2024 Concluding July (

 Laysans, a beautiful bird.
 We saw numerous Sabine's Gulls and Cassin's Auklets, both expected, and

-Arctic Terns as well, which we do not get on every trip.
+Arctic Terns as well, which we've seen on very few trips.
 Among the flocks of Red-necked Phalaropes

 were a few Red Phalaropes, another bird we needed but were not counting on.
 Bill pointed out